Albert Joseph Moore: Life

 Moore was born at York on 4 September 1841, the thirteenth son and fourteenth child of well known portrait-painter William Moore and his second wife, Sarah Collingham.

 Several of his numerous brothers were educated as artists, including John Collingham Moore and Henry Moore, R.A., the well-known sea painter.
 Albert Moore was educated at Archbishop Holgate's School, and also at St. Peter's School at York, receiving at the same time instruction in drawing and painting from his father.
 He made such progress that he gained a medal from the Department of Science and Art at Kensington in May 1853, before completing his twelfth year.

 After his father's death in 1851, Moore owed much to the care and tuition of his brother, John Collingham.
-In 1855, he came to London and attended the Kensington grammar school till 1858, when he became a student in the art school of the Royal Academy.
+In 1855, he came to London and attended the Kensington grammar school till 1858, when he became a student at the Royal Academy Schools.
 He had already exhibited there in 1857, when he sent A Goldfinch and A Woodcock.